amitai1997/TicketChain/README.md

 - **Hardhat** - Ethereum development environment with debugging, network management, and testing tools that streamline the development workflow.
 - **Ethers.js** - JavaScript library for interacting with the Ethereum blockchain, chosen for its comprehensive API and Promise-based interface.
 - **Chai/Mocha** - Testing frameworks that enable robust contract testing with readable assertions and organized test suites.
+- **pnpm** - Fast, disk space efficient package manager used for managing the project's dependencies.

 ## Quick Start